RoderickChan/pwncli/README.md

 ```

 ## config file
 A config file will be read if it exists.
-The path is `~/.pwncli.conf`
+The path is `~/.pwncli.conf`.

-`pwncli` reads data from config file if some option values are not gived.
+`pwncli` reads data from config file if some option values are not given.

-The example `~/.pwncli.conf`:
+The example of `~/.pwncli.conf`:
 ```
 [context]
 log_level=notset